rgeraldes24/solc/docs/yul.rst

 in Hyperion since they are never part of an external interface of a contract and are part of a namespace separate from the one for Hyperion functions.

-For the EVM, Yul functions take their arguments (and a return PC) from the stack and also put the results onto the stack.
+For the ZVM, Yul functions take their arguments (and a return PC) from the stack and also put the results onto the stack.
 User-defined functions and built-in functions are called in exactly the same way.